5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 You only need to execute this command once.
 The next time the Rpi will startup WhatsSpy Public will start automaticly and it will auto-update as well.

-You can use `cat /home/pi/tracker.log` to view any history of the tracker and use `screen -r` to get a live view of the tracker.
+You can use `cat /home/pi/tracker.log` to view any history of the tracker and use `sudo screen -r` to get a live view of the tracker.
+You can exit this view by using `Ctrl + a` and `Ctrl + d`.